How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Know Your Audience

-If you’re making a mixtape to try and get in the door with an agency or nightclub promoter, you’ll have to stand out.
-You won’t pack your mix full of Hip Hop songs if you’re trying to establish yourself as a dance club DJ.
-Likewise, you also wont want to fill your mix with the entire Beatport Top 10.
-Doing so is a great way to immediately sound like 90% of other DJs; and if you’re lucky enough to get your mixtape in front of that club promoter, you don’t want yours to blend in with the plethora of other mixtapes they’ve briefly skimmed through before yours.
+If you’re making a mixtape to try and get in the door with an agency or nightclub promoter, you’ll have to make sure your music stands out.
+Not doing so is a great way to immediately sound like 90% of other DJs; and if you’re lucky enough to get your mixtape in front of that club promoter, you don’t want yours to blend in with the plethora of other mixtapes they’ve briefly skimmed through before yours.

-On top of that, if your goal is to get hired for Weddings, Formals, and Business Events; you won’t want to load your mixtape up with club anthems.
-Progression and balance are key.
+On top of that, if your goal is to get hired for weddings, formals, and business events; you won’t want to load your mixtape up with club anthems.
+Song progression and balance are key.

 Carefully Choose Your Music